spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/handling-events/preparing-events.md

 php artisan make:storable-event NameOfYourEvent
 ```

-Here's an example of such event
+Here's an example of such event:

 ```php
 namespace App\Events;